 What's happened

-Henry B. Holland, a senior leader of the Mormon church and former BYU president, died early Saturday in Salt Lake City from complications related to kidney disease.
+Henry B. Holland, a senior leader of the Mormon church and former BYU president, died in Salt Lake City from kidney disease complications.
+He was 85 and had been hospitalized during Christmas.
 His death leaves a vacancy in the Quorum of the Twelve Apostles, with church leadership expected to fill the position soon.

 What's behind the headline?